-Authors of Tool/Case Study Papers are required to submit a Repeatability Evaluation Package (REP) by the date provided in the CFP.
+Each tool and case study submission, except for a limited number of cases such as, e.g., industrial/proprietary benchmarks, must be accompanied by a Repeatability Evaluation Package (REP) due by the date provided in the CFP.
 The reviews by the Repeatability Evaluation Committee are considered when making the final decision on acceptance of the paper.

 Authors of Accepted regular papers are encouraged to submit a repeatability package.
 Among the RE packages submitted, the papers, results of which are deemed repeatable will receive a repeatability badge that will be included on the first page of the published version.
 These papers will also be highlighted on the conference website.
 The submission date will be approximately a week after the notifications for the papers are sent out.
 For the exact date, see the CFP.